vfyrz/PEOPLE-ANALYTICS-EMPLOYEE-ATTRITION-RETENTION-ANALYSIS/README.md

   -- Directly calculate the average of the numeric column, multiply by 100, and round it ROUND(AVG(Attrition_Numeric) * 100, 0) AS Avg_of_Attrition
 FROM Kaggle.HR_Retention
+GROUP BY Department
+-- Keep sorting from smallest to largest so the chart trends upward ORDER BY Avg_of_Attrition ASC;```

+* **Insight:**  The Sales department exhibits the highest attrition rate at 21%, followed by Human Resources (19%) and Research & Development (14%).
 * **Insight: ** The Sales department exhibits the highest attrition rate at 21%, followed by Human Resources (19%) and Research & Development (14%).